 This article describes the steps required for editing authorised controlled documents within iPassport.
 Typically, when a controlled document is authorised it is no longer possible to make changes to that document.
-However, minor errors can occur that may not require a whole version change and release.
-As such, it’s possible to make minor changes to authorised controlled documents (Document Correction).
-Specific preferences and permissions are required to allow this procedure so that it’s not used indiscriminately.
+However, minor errors can occur which don’t merit a whole version change and additional release.
+As such, it’s possible to make minor changes which don’t justify undergoing another review process by using the feature, Document Correction.
+Specific preferences and permissions are required to access this procedure so that it’s not used indiscriminately.
 Since document corrections do not trigger a peer review or authorisation process, this feature should be used with discretion.
 For example, it’s not recommended to completely replace a document as traceability of changes can be lost.

 The Document Correction function allows editing most metadata parameters of controlled documents but there are two parameters that are handled differently - document Type and OU (Organisational Unit).
 There is a section for this at the bottom of this article (click this link to jump to it: Changing Document Type and OU).

 There is one preference that governs the ability to edit authorised controlled documents and it can be set independently in each OU.

 To enable the use of this feature in a selected OU:

 This setting is not activated in any OU by default; each OU that requires it must have the preference enabled.

 In addition, if the preference, “Allow Document Owners to perform any action on their documents, regardless of permissions” is enabled, document owners will be able to perform document corrections, even if they lack the permissions listed below.

 There are seven permissions that govern the ability to allow staff members to perform Document Corrections to controlled documents, one for each type of document: